A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Numerical simulations

 In this numerical test, we examine the time horizons in which the respective error estimates from Theorem~\ref{main_thm} are available, i.e. in which the conditions in $i)$ and $ii)$ of Theorem~\ref{main_thm} hold true.

-As already mentioned, for $d=3$, we cannot investigate the availability of the error estimator in a meaningful manner, as there are only very rough upper bounds on the constants $C_S$, $C_S^\prime$ and $C_{\text{ell}}$ in the literature, see \cite{Mizuguchi2017}, which in combination with the exponential function yields that the conditions of the stability frameworks (\ref{stab_cond}) and (\ref{root}) do only hold for extremely short times and extremely fine meshes that would have exceeded the computing times available to us.
+As already mentioned, for $d=3$, we cannot investigate the availability of the error estimator in a meaningful manner, as there are only very rough upper bounds on especially the constant $C_S \approx 20.6585$ in the literature, see \cite[Table 6]{Mizuguchi2017}, which in combination with taking it to the sixth power and the exponential function yield that the conditions of the stability frameworks (\ref{stab_cond}) and (\ref{root}) do only hold for extremely short times and extremely fine meshes that would have exceeded the computing times available to us.
 We hope that sharper estimates for these constant will become available in the future.
 We thus investigate the time horizons of availability of the \emph{a posteriori} error estimates for $d=2$.
-In that case sharper bounds for the constant mentioned above are known, see \cite{Bebendorf2003,Cai2012,Grisvard2011}.
-We choose to work on the open, bounded and polygonal domain $\Omega = (0,1)^2$.
-In that case, we may use $C_\text{ell}^2 = 2 + \frac{\sqrt{2}}{\pi^2} + \frac{\sqrt{2}}{\pi^4}$, $C_S = (1 + \frac{6}{2\sqrt{2}})^{2/3}$ and $C_S^\prime = (1 + \frac{3}{2\sqrt{2}})^{1/3}$.
+In that case feasible bounds for the constant mentioned above are known on the flat torus $\mathbb{T}^2 \cong [0,1)^2$.
+We may use $C_S = \big(1 + \frac{3\sqrt{2}}{2}\big)^{2/3} \approx 2.1358$, see \cite[Lemma 2.3]{Cai2012}.